tel: +48 22 499 98 98

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+• Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: